vipulpathak113/FrontendInterviewQuestions/README.md

 -------------------------------------------------------------------------
 - Shallow vs Deep copy
     - **SHALLOW COPY:** Copied values still connected to original variable.

+    Shallow copying only creates a new reference to the existing objects or values and doesn’t create a deep copy, which means that nested objects are still referenced, not duplicated.

         - for array> spread operator, Array.from,slice do shallow copy
         - for object> Object.assign, spread operator
         - Same memory is allocated to copied>> It copies non primitive containing primitives values